|

 that cool Euro vibe that D.C. adds to a lot of my productions.”

-his solo career scaling new and exciting heights by the minute,
+for years and his solo career scaling new and exciting heights by

-quickly become a great French wine connoisseur, with thousands of
+and Brown has quickly become a great French wine connoisseur, with

-bottles in his collection (favouring French Burgundy).
-Those weekly
+thousands of bottles in his collection (favouring French Burgundy).

-for legends like Mel Torme (as part of The Meltones), Frank Sinatra,
+singers for legends like Mel Torme (as part of The Meltones), Frank

-Elvis and Barbra Streisand, Brown started playing drums at age five
+Sinatra, Elvis and Barbra Streisand, Brown started playing drums

 Deadhead who was also fond of The Beatles and later, Peter Gabriel,